2013 - 2019 Ford Coolant Leak & Engine Overheating

 There are no fees or expenses unless we win!

-Escape, Fusion, Edge, MKC & MKZ Coolant Leak and Overheating Complaints:
+Escape, Fusion, Edge, MKC & MKZ Coolant Loss and Overheating Complaints:

 Below is a sample of publicly available consumer complaints about the Ford 1.5L and 2.0L Ecoboost engine overheating and failure: